Last updated on February 28th, 2023 at 05:54 pm

 This second step bears an explanation.

-By simply recognizing who (by title or department) will be using your product, you gain a significant chance in fostering interest on behalf of the other party.
+By simply recognizing who (by title or department) will be using your product, you gain a significant chance of generating interest.

 Finding the ideal prospect is a task in and of itself.
 LinkedIn is an invaluable tool that can help you uncover who it is you need to invest your time into via Search, Sales Navigator, or a good old-fashioned referral.